-A student's primary caregiver (parent, quardian or medical professional) may administer medical marijuana on school property, at a school-sponsored event, or on a school bus, in a non-smokeable form to the student who possesses a valid recommendation for medical marijuana.
-The parent or guardian shall be solely responsible for providing the non-smokeable medical marijuana.
-The parent or guardian shall provide a written statement specifically describing the product and method of administration, and releasing the school and district from any and all legal liability and financial responsibility to the student and any third party related the administration of medical marijuana to the student on school property or at school sponsored events.
-This statement shall be maintained with the student's school medical records.
+- 1) The student's primary caregiver (parent, guardian or medical professional) may administer medical marijuana on school property, at a school-sponsored event, or on a school bus, in a non-smokeable form to the student who possesses a valid recommendation for medical marijuana.
+The parent or guardian shall be solely responsible for providing the non-smokeable medical marijuana. - 2) School personnel may volunteer to store, administer, or assist in the administration of medical marijuana to a qualified student in a designated location.
+A student or their parent has no right to demand that any school personnel agree to store, administer, or assist in the administration of medical marijuana to a qualified student, and under no circumstance shall any school personnel be required to store, administer, or assist in the administration of medical marijuana to a qualified student.